vividos/RemotePhotoTool/LuaScripting.md

 directly dive into programming your camera with Lua, continue with the chapter "Camera interface".

+## RemotePhotoTool integration ##

+The next chapters describe the way how Lua scripting is integrated into the RemotePhotoTool applications.

+### "Scripting" Photo Mode ###

+The main RemotePhotoTool application has several "photo modes" that provide different ways to interact with the connected cameras.
+One of the photo modes is the "Scripting" photo mode that lets you load pre-written Lua scripts.
+All other photo modes require a connection to a connected camera, whereas the "Scripting" photo mode can be accessed without a connection, too.

+The "Scripting" contextual menu band that is available in the "Scripting" photo mode offers several commands:

+- Open: Opens a Lua script file (extension .lua) into the main view.
+- Reload: Reloads a Lua script, e.g. when editing with an external editor.
+- Run: Starts the currently loaded script.
+- Stop: Stops the currently loaded script, resetting script execution.
+- Edit: Starts the RemoteScriptingEditor application.

+The main view of the photo mode shows the read-only Lua script that is loaded.
+Editing of the script is possible using the "Edit" menu command that starts the RemoteScriptingEditor application, or with any other editor of your choice.
+Remember to reload the script when editing the file with another editor.
+Note that after editing using the "Edit" menu command, the file is reloaded automatically.

+Below the main view there is an "Output" window that shows script output and error messages.
+It can be resized to see more of the output text.

+The status bar of the application offers a pane on the right end of the bar, to show the status of the script.
+The status of the script represents exactly the states that the Scheduler is in.
+Refer to the chapter "Scheduler" above about what possible states there are.

+### RemoteScriptingEditor ###

+The RemoteScriptingEditor is a standalone application that can be used to write, run and test Lua scripts.
+The application can be started in the "Scripting" photo mode using the "Edit" command, or can be started using the Program menu short cut in the Windows Start menu.

+The menu band (also called "ribbon") offer several commands.
+Possible keyboard short cuts for the commands are shown below the command text.

+The "File" tab offers a menu to access files, and also offers an "Exit" option to exit the application.
+You can also exit the application using the [x] in the title bar, or by double-clicking on the application icon in the title bar.
+The tab also shows a list of "Recent Files" that were opened before.

+The "Home" tab contains multiple groups of commands.
+The commands in the "File" group do the following:

+- New: Creates a new empty Lua script in the main view.
+- Open: Opens a Lua script file (extension .lua) into the main view.
+- Save: Saves a modified Lua script with the name used while opening.
+When the file wasn't saved before, the file name must be entered in the file save dialog.
+- Save As: Saves a modified Lua script with another file name.

+The menu band commands in the "Edit" group do the following:

+- Paste: Inserts previously copied or cut text from the clipboard.
+- Cut: Cuts out text and moves it to the clipboard.
+- Copy: Copies text to the clipboard.
+- Select All: Selects all text in the editor.
+- Undo: Undoes the last editing step, such as clipboard commands or key strokes.
+- Redo: Re-does previously undone editing steps, effectively maintaining a sort of "editing history".

+The menu band commands in the "Find" group do the following:

+- Find: Starts a dialog where text to find can be entered.
+- Find Next: After finding the first occurrence of a text, use this to find further occurrences.
+- Replace: Starts a dialog where text to replace with alternative text can be entered.

+The menu band commands in the "Run" group do the following:

+- Run: Starts the currently loaded script.
+- Stop: Stops the currently loaded script, resetting script execution.

+The menu band commands in the "View" group do the following:

+- Menu band: Switches from the menu band ("ribbon") view to the classic application menu.
+- Output pane: Toggles showing/hiding the output window below the main view.

+The main view of the application shows the Lua script that is currently loaded.
+It can be edited using the keyboard, context menu commands and the menu band commands.
+Line numbers are shown on the left side, so that error messages with Lua script line numbers can be matched to the correct script line.

+Below the main view there is an "Output" window that shows script output and error messages.
+It can be resized to see more of the output text.

+The status bar of the application offers a pane on the right end of the bar, to show the status of the script.
+The status of the script represents exactly the states that the Scheduler is in.
+Refer to the chapter "Scheduler" above about what possible states there are.

 ## Lua quick reference ##

 Here's a quick introduction to the Lua scripting language, in case you want to